 How Long & Where Should You Test Drive?

-Now is your chance to see how the car performs and whether you can detect any problems with its drivetrain, steering, suspension, brakes, or other important features of the car.
+Now is your chance to see how the car performs and whether you can detect any problems with its drivetrain, steering, suspension, brakes, or other important features.
 When it comes to how long you should take a car for a test drive, you should drive them for as long as possible and over different types of road surfaces, as well as in various driving conditions.

 Most dealers would have a pre-set route that they’ll suggest you take which will typically take around 15 to 30 minutes.
 But don’t be afraid to ask for a longer time period if you feel like you need it.
 Some dealers might even offer special extended test drives that might last between 24 and 48 hours from time to time.

 Now, where should you test drive the car?
 Unless you live and work right in the city, there is a chance that you will be driving on different terrains on a daily basis.
 So, when you take a car for a test drive, you should take it out for a drive in the city, on the highway, and even on small country roads.
-Test the car’s handling by driving at different speeds, then test the brakes by applying them.
+Test the car’s handling by driving at different speeds, then test the brakes at different speeds.

 - Make sure to notice how the brake feels when you come to a complete stop.